More Free Teachers Resources: Teachersindex.com

 And inclusive classroom is one where special needs and regular students learn in the same classroom and environment.
 You might be a teacher that has Special Ed students now in the classroom.
 Now you wonder if it will be difficult to have these students in your class.
 Inclusive classrooms are increasing, so if you have not experienced it yet, get ready!

 Special Ed students will not be as difficult to deal with as you think.
 Of course behavior problems might be what you think about first.
 Perhaps it is not wise to make a statement that Sepcial Ed students will be more disruptive.
 But they can be.
 And certainly it will challenge any teacher to incorporate them well in to the class.
+So relax.

 First, get to know the parents of your Special Ed students.
 The more you know, the more you know.
 Build a relationship with the student and parent.
 In fact, if you have read other articles on this website, you will have already learned that building relationship with the parents is what every teacher should be doing with all students anyway.